lolbus/IMDA_JobInterview_Assessment_24July2024/README.md

     Captcha_inferencer = Captcha(strategy = "PytorchCNN-WORB")
     Captcha_inferencer(r".\sampleCaptchas\input\input100.jpg", save_path = ".\sample_input100.txt")

-You may set the strategy to a **non final** one which are all relevant iterative steps to achieve the **final solution**.
+You may set the strategy to a **non final** one which are also relevant iterative steps to achieve the **final solution**.
 Available strategies,

 Available Strategies:
 1. OpenAI GPT4o AI Assistant (Requires OpenAI API Key:Yes) - ```LLMAIAssistant```